Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/362-coreboot-customizer.md

 **Test description**

-The coreboot_customizer tool is a part of the Dasharo Tools Suite.
+The Dasharo Configuration Utility tool is a part of the Dasharo Tools Suite.
-This test case verifies that the UUID encoded in the DMI table of an image can be changed using our coreboot_customizer utility.
+This test case verifies that the UUID encoded in the DMI table of an image can be changed using our utility.

 **Test configuration data**